Javascript is not enabled.

 But saying you could get your vitamin D that way isn’t the same as saying you should.

-“If you expose yourself to the midday sun without sunscreen, yes, you can get your blood level of vitamin D quite high … but I don’t think the trade-off is good,” says JoAnn Manson, M.D., a professor of medicine at Harvard Medical School and chief of preventive medicine at Brigham and Women’s Hospital in Boston.
+“If you expose yourself to the midday sun without sunscreen, yes, you can get your blood level of vitamin D quite high … but I don’t think the trade-off is good,” says JoAnn Manson, M.D., a professor of medicine at Harvard Medical School and the chief of preventive medicine at Brigham and Women’s Hospital in Boston.
 When you enjoy the outdoors safely, you still make some vitamin D, she says, and can get the rest from foods and supplements.
+(See Foods That Are High in Vitamin D.)

-Manson helped write vitamin D guidelines from the National Academy of Medicine (formerly the Institute of Medicine), a nonprofit advisory group.
+Manson helped write the vitamin D guidelines from the National Academy of Medicine (formerly the Institute of Medicine), a nonprofit advisory group.
 NAM guidelines say most people get some vitamin D from sun exposure, but they don’t recommend seeking it out.
-Instead, they say, adults should use foods and supplements to get 600 IU of vitamin D daily up to age 70 and 800 IU daily after age 70.
+Instead, per the NAM, adults should use foods and supplements to get 600 international units of vitamin D daily up to age 70 and 800 IU daily after age 70.
 Food sources include salmon, canned light tuna and some mushrooms, along with fortified foods and drinks, such as milk and orange juice.
-Although it takes effort to get enough from foods, supplements easily solve that problem, Manson says.
+Although it takes effort to get enough vitamin D from foods, supplements easily solve that problem, Manson says.

 Some scientists say intentional sun exposure should be part of the mix.
-That’s common advice in the United Kingdom, where public health agencies endorse the idea that a little regular sun exposure has benefits that balance with risks, says Ann Webb, a professor of atmospheric radiation at The University of Manchester.
+That’s common advice in the U.K., where public health agencies endorse the idea that a little regular sun exposure has benefits that balance with risks, says Ann Webb, a professor of atmospheric radiation at The University of Manchester in England.
 “You only need a short exposure for your vitamin D,” she says.

 Pittas says that practice could be safely used in the United States.
 “When we think of sun exposure, we have been brainwashed, I am afraid, to only think of the bad effects,” he says.
 “But there are also benefits.”
 Those, he says, include not only vitamin D production but better mood and sleep.